Snitkin-Lab-Umich/Data-Flow-SOP/processing-nanopore-samples.md

 14 directories, 0 files
 ```

-_**STOP AND CHECK**_: If your batch directory aka `../Sequence_data/ONT/2024-11-07_Batch1/` does not have the sub-directories as seen above, do not move on and slack Dhatri.
+_**STOP AND CHECK**_: If your batch directory aka `../Sequence_data/ONT/2024-11-07_Batch1/` does not have the subdirectories as seen above, do not move on and slack Dhatri.

 ## Move renamed samples to Project folder